 - Khoisan languages, including language isolates in Southern Africa’s western region

-- Indo-European languages are mostly spoken in Namibia, South Africa, and the former colonies of France, Britain, Portugal and the former and current colonies of Spain
+- They mostly speak the Indo-European languages in Namibia, South Africa, and the former colonies of France, Britain, Portugal and the former and current colonies of Spain

 - Austronesian languages are dominant in Madagascar

 The first 3 language groups consist of the most spoken languages in the continent of Africa.
 Smaller language families like Ubangian and the Austronesian and Indo-European language families are commonly spoken in select areas within and outside the continent.

 Three hundred sixty-six living languages, with 444,845,814 speakers comprise the Afro-Asiatic language group.
 It has six branches, namely, Berber, Chadic, Cushitic, Egyptian, Omotic, and Semitic.